-Critical audience strategies for all mail channels: add gift, lapsed, prospects and acquisition.
-How to leverage cold and warm prospects along with lapsed donors to maximize growth in your member file and increase your revenue; how to ensure your database is working on your side; and how to avoid common pitfalls.
+Critical audience strategies for all mail channels: add gift, lapsed, prospects, and acquisition.
+How to leverage cold and warm prospects along with lapsed donors to maximize growth in your member file and increase your revenue; ensure your database is working on your side; and avoid common pitfalls.

 Kathy: Hello everyone and welcome to the Allegiance Group’s webinar series.
 Thank you for joining us today.
 Today we will be discussing audience strategies to maximize revenue and how to make your database work for you.
 This session will be recorded and will be available for review later on.
 And we do want this to be a discussion, so please feel free to ask questions as they come up using the chat or questions feature, and we’ll be happy to answer them as they come in.
 Today’s team is me, Kathy Giles.
 I’m the account director with Agency Services and I’m joined by my colleagues, Amy Houke, Media Director with Agency Services, and Sarah Tron, Senior Services Consultant with Technology Services.
 We’ll be walking through the conversation with you today.

 So let’s get started.
 We’ll start with audience strategies and we’re just going to be talking about how your strategy connects all the way down and tracks down to your database and how to oversee all of your strategies when it comes to what you want to achieve and how that relates to your database and make those connections for you.

 We all know the old saying, location, and this translates for us fundraisers to audience.
 Who receives your appeal will account for 60% of the success or failure of your campaign.
 While creative and messaging, as well as the offer, they’re incredibly important to success.